agorelik2/workout-tracker/README.md

 ## Functionality

-- User is presented with the details of his last workout, and is able to choose between creating a new workout or continueing the existing workout
+- User is presented with the details of his last workout, and is able to choose between creating a new workout or continuing the existing workout
-- Once the selection is made, user is presented with a new screen that allows him to enter the details for the new exercise or workout.
-Fist, user is required to select a type of the new exercise.
+- Once the selection is made, the user is presented with a new screen that allows him to enter the details for the new exercise or workout.
+First, the user is required to select a type of the new exercise.
 The two options are "Resistance" and "Cardio"
-- User can enter the details for the exercise based on the type of the exercise selected before.
+- User is able to enter the details for the exercise based on the type of the exercise selected before.
-- User can select either "Add Exercise" or "Complete" option
+- User is able to select either "Add Exercise" or "Complete" option
-- User can see the graphic representation of workout tracker if he clicks on the "Fitness Tracker Dashboard" link
+- User is able to see a graphic representation of workout tracker if he clicks on the "Fitness Tracker Dashboard" link

 ## Database

-The app utilizes a Mongo database with a Mongoose schema.
+The app utilizes a MongoDB database with a Mongoose schema.
 The schema has only one collection called 'workout' that is created and stored in models/workout.js.

 ```
 const WorkoutSchema = new Schema({